FarruhShahidi/CS50-Finance/README.md

-This is a finance web project that uses Flask, SQL and HTML.
+This is finance web project.
+The project  uses Flask, SQL and HTML.